 This is something that has annoyed me for a long time: whenever I visit pet stores to buy food and embarrassing clothes for my cats, I see a display of bettas, each sitting alone in a tiny plastic cup full of cold tap water, staring.
 Many stores inform customers that this is the best environment for a betta, since they are accustomed to living in rice paddies with very little water, and they must be kept alone so as to not attack other fish.

-When I was in high school, one of those displays caught my eye and I got a betta, which I kept in a tiny glass jar on my desk until it got stiller and stiller and finally died.
+When I was in high school, one of those displays caught my eye and I got a betta after watching a few Youtube videos on setting up your goldfish tank and realized I didn’t have the energy to do.
+So I kept the betta in a tiny glass jar on my desk until it got stiller and stiller and finally died.

 I later learned that I had been had: bettas can withstand extremely cramped, cold, and oxygen-poor environments, which aids them during droughts in their native habitats.
 But humans can withstand tiny cages, and no one uses that as a reason to keep your baby in a lidded playpen for it’s entire life.